celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## [Locked Gold](celo-codebase/protocol/proof-of-stake/locked-gold.md)

-Celo Gold balances held in escrow at the Locked Gold contract for the account that deposited it there.
+CELO balances held in escrow at the Locked Gold contract for the account that deposited it there.
 This permits that balance to be used for voting in validator elections, governance proposals, and to meet staking requirements for registering a validator or validator group.

 ## Mainnet